Shahzaibdev355/Plant-Shopping-React-Redux/README.md

 # E-commerce Website 🌱

-Welcome to E-commerce website, where green meets serenity!
-This project is a small e-commerce website built using **React** as part of my learning journey in **Full-Stack Development** with IBM.
-The website is now live on **GitHub Pages** and showcases a variety of plants that can be purchased online.
+Welcome to Palnt Shop website, where green meets serenity!
+This project is a small e-commerce website built using **React** and **Redux** as part of my learning journey in **Full-Stack Development** with IBM.

 ## 🚀 Live Demo

-Check out the live demo of the website [here](https://arslanr369.github.io/React-e-plantShopping).
+Check out the live demo of the website [here](https://plant-shopping-react-redux.vercel.app/).

 ## 🌟 Features